Supporting a healthy menu in the classroom

-Did you know that only 10% of Victorian students are eating their recommended amount of fruit and vegetables!1
+Did you know that only 13% of Victorian students are eating their recommended amount of fruit and vegetables!

-However 40% of their daily energy intake comes from ‘junk foods’ such as cakes, fast food, confectionary, and sugary drinks2.
+However, 40% of their daily energy intake comes from discretionary foods such as cakes, fast food, confectionary, and sugary drinks.

-Teaching children about healthy eating promotes optimal physical growth and development3.
+Teaching children about nutrition can help to promote optimal physical growth and development.